How Tech Stack Choices Create Technical Debt in Frontend

 Understanding the Trade-offs in Framework Selection

 Say you pick Solid.js instead of React.
-On paper, it’s faster and has fine-grained reactivity.
-But that decision comes with long term risks most people overlook.
+On paper, it’s faster and has fine grained reactivity

 Picking a tech stack isn’t about what’s exciting right now.
 It’s about what won’t bite you later.